Chief Engineer Term NTE 18 Months

 Open to all qualified United States citizens who are not currently employed with NOAA as wage mariner employees.
 Relocation expenses are not authorized for this position.

-Chief Engineer plans, directs and performs as necessary the activities of the Engineering Department in carrying out its assigned functions and responsibilities.
+On the NOAA Ship Oscar E. Sette, homeported in Honolulu, HI the Chief Engineer plans, directs and performs as necessary the activities of the Engineering Department in carrying out its assigned functions and responsibilities.
 Has overall responsibility for engineering, electrical and electronic systems.
 Plans, directs and performs as necessary maintenance and repair work on the engineering directs and performs maintenance and repair work on the Engineering Department's ship systems in accordance with manufacturers and shipbuilder's technical manuals and NOAA policy.
 Knowledge and use of Shipboard Automated Maintenance Management System (SAMMS).
 Supervises department personnel including evaluating and recommending candidates for departmental positions; planning and directing work assignments; training personnel and arranging for training for subordinates; administering a formal performance evaluation process; Equal Employment Opportunity; assuring proper timekeeping and leave planning; and proposing initiating of disciplinary action when required.
 Maintains an accurate accounting of equipment and consumable supplies on hand; determines requirements based on operations plans and schedules; prepares associated budget proposals; and makes purchases as authorized.
 Maintains the required formal equipment and spares inventories.
 Provides on-the-job training and guidance to other assistant engineers in the use of SAMMS.
 Makes SAMMS entries as required.
 Keeps other required records, logs and reports.
 Personally performs or closely supervises particularly complex or difficult technical work and activities that are crucial to the ship’s mission.
 Assigns and oversees required maintenance work to be performed on a regularly scheduled basis.
 Performs or prepares specifications and estimates for major system modifications and overhauls.
 Assures that contractual repairs and service work are closely monitored and approved by ship’s personnel.
 Prepares required reports, correspondence and other documentation.
 Enforces compliance with all applicable laws, federal and agency regulations, and ship’s command orders within the department.
 Stands watches at sea or in port when required by engineering system failures or mission requirements; may be on call, at sea or in port during non-normal work day hours as required.
 Reviews safety practices and conditions in the department and other parts of the ship periodically and recommends appropriate improvements.
 Performs other mission-related duties as assigned, including duties related to the safety of the vessel and personnel.

 Minimum Eligibility Requirements